-No. Documents or category of documents requested (requesting Party) (May 6, 2022) References to Submissions, Exhibits, materiality, incl. references to submission equesting Party) (May 6, 2022) Comments Reasoned objections to document production request (objecting Party) (May 20, 2022) Response to objections to document production request (requesting Party) (June 3, 2022) Decision (Tribunal) (June 24, 2022) Witness Statements or Expert Reports (Exhibit C-79) and the Ministry of Energy and Mines filed its credit claim against DRP on 14 September 2010 (Exhibit C-113), the requested documents would have been produced and/or received between this period, i.e., from 18 February 2010 up to and including 14 September 2010. the Ministry's decision to file a credit claim.
+No. Documents or category of documents requested (requesting Party) (May 6, 2022) References to Submissions, Exhibits, Witness materiality, incl. references to submission equesting Party) (May 6, 2022) Comments Reasoned objections to document production request (objecting Party) (May 20, 2022) Response to objections to document production request (requesting Party) (June 3, 2022) Decision (Tribunal) (June 24, 2022) (Exhibit C-79) and the Ministry of Energy and Mines filed its credit claim against DRP on 14 September 2010 (Exhibit C-113), the requested documents would have been produced and/or received between this period, i.e., from 18 February 2010 up to and including 14 Statements or Expert Reports the Ministry's decision to file a credit claim.
 It is also noteworthy that neither of the two fact witnesses that Respondent has presented was at the Ministry of Energy and Mines when it decided to file its credit claim against DRP in September 2010.
 Mr. Isasi left the Ministry of Energy and Mines on 30 May 2009 (see Isasi Witness Statement ¶ 54) and Mr. Shinno joined the Ministry in August 2011 (see Shinno Witness Statement ¶ 8).
-Accordingly, the requested documents are relevant and material to Claimant's claim that Respondent breached Article 10.7 of the Treaty, as they will shed light on Respondent's intentions specific enough.
-The production of all the documents described in this request "in relation to the decision to file a US\$ 163 million credit claim against DRP in the INDECOPI bankruptcy proceedings" could result in the production of every minimal discussion "in relation to" the decision to file a US\$ 163 million credit claim against DRP in the INDECOPI bankruptcy proceedings.
-2) Unreasonable Burden to Produce The amount of entities Peru would have to contact in order to comply with this request would impose an unreasonable burden on Peru.
-Given the breadth of the request, Peru would have to review the files of countless entities corresponding to an irrelevant issue (as described below) related to the bogus credit with relative ease.
+Accordingly, the requested bankruptcy proceedings" could result in the production of every minimal discussion "in relation to" the decision to file a US\$ 163 million credit claim against DRP in the INDECOPI bankruptcy proceedings.
+2) Unreasonable Burden to Produce The amount of entities Peru would have to contact in order to comply. relative ease.
 Peru's assertions that it should not have to obtain documents from other government entities other than the Ministry of Energy and Mines are also completely unfounded.
 The Ministry of Energy and Mines' bogus credit claim must have involved internal coordination within the Peruvian state.
-If other entities were involved with the US\$ 163 million credit (and thus possess relevant and material Documents to Request No. 6), these Documents are within Peru's control and must be produced.
-In addition, Peru-and not MEM-is the Respondent in the Treaty Case.
-Peru is thus under an obligation to search for and produce relevant and material documents in its possession, custody and control, which includes the entities listed in ¶ 2 above.
+If other entities were involved with the US\$ 163 million credit (and thus possess relevant and material Documents to Request No. 6), these Documents are within Peru's documents are relevant and material to Claimant's claim that Respondent breached Article 10.7 of the Treaty, as they will shed light on unreasonable burden on Peru.
+Given the breadth of the request, Peru would have to review the files of countless entities corresponding to an irrelevant issue (as described below) Peru is thus under an obligation to search for and produce relevant and material documents in its possession, custody and control, which includes the entities listed in ¶ 2 above.